 Below is the ED1 - Editorial Image row when using a browser (Responsive Web) application.

 The P1 - Standard (2:3) row has two variants.
 The first displays a list of Kids Movies to users with the segmentation tag Kids and a list of All Movies to those with the segmentation tag 25-34, depending on the age range of the user.

 Below is the P1 - Standard (2:3) row when using a browser (Responsive Web) application.

 Scheduling – specifying a timeframe for your page or row variant – allows you to configure the release of content for a specific date and time.

 With scheduling set, variants are still read from right to left, but only when the scheduled date and time arrives does the associated content become available to be viewed by the relevant end-users.
 Read our separate article to learn more about variant scheduling.

 How do menu variants work?

-Menu variants exist when creating the header, account, and footer menus.
+Menu variants can be set when creating the header, account, and footer menus.
 Your users see a version of the menu based on the criteria applied to each variant.
 An everyday use case for menu variants might be targeting different menu options at specific user age groups.
-The configuration of menu variants is similar to page variants.
+Menu variants are configured in a similar way to page variants.